go-sprout/sprout/docs/registries/crypto.md

 The function generates a bcrypt hash from the given input string, providing a secure way to store passwords or other sensitive data.

 {% hint style="warning" %}
-Be careful, this method use the default cost of the library and can cause security vulnerabilities.
+Be careful, this method uses the default cost of the library and can cause security vulnerabilities.
 {% endhint %}

 <table data-header-hidden><thead><tr><th width="174">Name</th><th>Value</th></tr></thead><tbody><tr><td>Signature</td><td><pre class="language-go"><code class="lang-go">Bcrypt(input string) (string, error)